 SNORKELING WITH MANTA RAYS

 Snorkeling tours can be found everywhere in Nusa Lembongan which allow you to swim with the giant Manta Rays on Nusa Penida.
-I found a company close by my accommodation and was able to haggle down to IDR 140k (US$ 9.90) for a half-day snorkeling tour.
+It’s one of the most popular attractions in Nusa Lembongan.
+I found a snorkeling company not too far from my accommodation and I was able to haggle the price down to IDR 140k (US$ 9.90) for a half-day snorkeling tour.

 The waves can be rough, so make sure you check the weather condition before booking.